TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/cfp.md

 ## Special Interest Groups (SIGs)
 SIG coordinators interested in holding a meeting during the conference should contact the local hosts to book a room: hdlabconicet@gmail.com

-## Important Dates

-30 April: Upload of submissions (see Submission Guidelines) for review to ConfTool.
-Submissions must be in DOCX or ODT format.

-16 June: Notification of acceptance and invitation to authors of accepted submissions.
-Registration opens.

-16 June- 12 August Early Bird Registration.
-At least one author per accepted submission must register and confirm participation.

-2 August: Revisions to abstracts to be completed by this date and (S)IG meeting room request deadline

-12 August- 20 Sept: Late Registration.
-At least one author per accepted submission must register and confirm participation.

-7-11 October: Pre-conference workshops and conference.

-15 December: Submission of full-length papers to a special issue of the Journal of the Text Encoding Initiative.
-These papers are welcome to incorporate modifications in response to feedback obtained during the conference.
-The special issue of the Journal of the Text Encoding Initiative will undergo additional peer-review and serve as curated, open-access proceedings for the conference.
-Additional information

 ## Additional Information